 What Are the Risks of TRT?

 Much like any prescription medication, testosterone can bring about some side effects after continuous use.
-Thankfully, the side effects and risks of TRT are relatively benign since the goal is to keep testosterone levels in a healthy range.
+Thankfully, the side effects of TRT are relatively benign since the goal is to keep testosterone levels in a healthy range.
+If your testosterone levels get too high on TRT, your doctor should adjust the dose of testosterone accordingly.

 Testosterone seems to have a poor reputation in modern society, as many people assume it produces serious side effects and “roid rage,” which is simply not the case when small doses are used (as is the case on TRT).
-Intuitively, if you take large amounts of testosterone (e.g. for physical performance enhancement), there are definitely greater risks of side effects, such as acne, gynecomastia, infertility, and more.
+Intuitively, if you take large amounts of testosterone (e.g., for physical performance enhancement), there is definitely a greater risk of harmful side effects, such as gynecomastia, infertility, and high blood pressure.

-When you start providing your body with testosterone directly, the negative feedback loop acts like a “shutdown” mechanism of your body’s HPG axis since you’re getting all the testosterone you require through an exogenous (medicinal) source.
-(In other words, your body doesn’t need to make testosterone since it’s being “replaced” through TRT.)
+When you start providing your body with testosterone directly, the negative feedback loop acts as a “shutdown” mechanism of your body’s HPG axis since you’re getting all the testosterone you require through an exogenous (medicinal) source.
+In other words, your body doesn’t need to synthesize testosterone since it’s being “replaced” through TRT.

-As a side effect of this, your testicles can shrink in size since less LH is being produced (and thus, testosterone synthesis in the testes decreases).
+As a side effect of this, your testicles can shrink in size since less LH is being produced; thus, testosterone synthesis in the testes decreases.
 You may also experience a reduction in sperm counts, which can be an issue if you’re trying to have children.6

 TRT Key Takeaways

-TRT is a safe and effective form of hormone replacement therapy commonly used to treat males with low T. If the body isn’t producing sufficient testosterone, TRT helps restore the levels to a healthy range.
+TRT is a safe and effective form of hormone replacement therapy commonly used to treat males with low T. If the body isn’t producing sufficient testosterone, TRT can help restore testosterone levels to a healthy range.

-If you suspect you have low T based on the symptoms described in this article, you should take the necessary steps to have your testosterone levels check through a blood test.
-Remember, testosterone is quite literally the hormone that makes you more masculine.
-For males with low T, TRT is a life-changing protocol with definitive benefits..
+If you suspect you have low T based on the symptoms described in this article, you should take the necessary steps to have your testosterone levels checked through a blood test.
+Remember, testosterone is the primary "male" hormone.
+TRT is often a life-changing protocol with definitive benefits in men with low T.

 If you’re interested in learning more about what TRT entails and what to expect, check out our Man’s Guide to TRT!